thuinanutshell/rag-research-assistant/README.md

 ## Goal
 * Learn how to crawl a large amount of data using Scrapy & BeautifulSoup
 * Learn how to transform the data optimally
-* Compare the performance of different LLMs models
+* Compare the performance of different LLM models

 ## Step 1: Planning
 | Step | Objective | Library/Model |